SSWConsulting/SSW.Rules.Content/rules/follow-up-emails-effectively/rule.md

 To ensure you follow up on tasks, it is important to set up an action point and then forget about it until later.
 That frees up cognitive space to allow you to focus on something else but still be certain it will be actioned later.

-There are several tools you can use:
+There are some okay tools like delayed send and follow up flags...but the gold standard tools are:
-* Followupthen.com
+* Email - Followupthen.com
-* Siri/Phone Reminders
+* Phone - Reminders
-* Meetings
+* Calendar - Meetings
-* Create a PBI to make sure something is actioned in a sprint
+* Sprints - Creating a PBI
-* Delayed send
-* Follow up flags

-### #1 Email reminders - followupthen.com (recommended)
+## Email - followupthen.com

-There is a brilliant service called FollowUpThen which can do all the administrative work for you.
+FollowUpThen is the best tool to use when a task arrives in your inbox that you want to make sure gets completed.
+It does all the administrative work for you.

 Simply BCC or email **&lt;period of time&gt;@followupthen.com** and it will send you an email when that time expires, reminding you to follow up with another email.